It is inflammation of the stomach or intestines (the gastrointestinal tract).

 Symptoms associated with food poisoning often include nausea, general weakness or exhaustion, headache, cramps, or other abdominal pain that causes sudden vomiting and diarrhea.

-If symptoms last more than 48 hours, the doctor may want to do a blood or stool test and find out what foods are involved.
+If symptoms last more than 48 hours, the doctor may want to do a blood or stool test and determine what foods are involved.

 In young children, the appearance of fever accompanied by diarrhea or vomiting warrants a medical consultation.

 Because the symptoms usually go away on their own.
-On the other hand, if severe diarrhea or vomiting persists for more than 2 days, consult your doctor.
+On the other hand, if severe diarrhea or vomiting persists for more than two days, consult your doctor.

 Your doctor should also be consulted if the following symptoms occur: